Create a pagefile - security policy setting

 Windows designates a section of the hard drive as virtual memory known as the page file, or more specifically, as pagefile.sys.
-It is used to supplement the computer’s Random Access Memory (RAM) to improve performance for programs and data that are used frequently.
+It is used to supplement the computer’s Random Access Memory (RAM) to improve performance for frequently used programs and data.
 Although the file is hidden from browsing, you can manage it using the system settings.

 This policy setting determines which users can create and change the size of a page file.
 It determines whether users can specify a page file size for a particular drive in the Performance Options box located on the Advanced tab of the System Properties dialog box or through using internal application interfaces (APIs).

 - Restrict the Create a pagefile user right to Administrators, which is the default.

 By default, members of the Administrators group have this right.

 The following table lists the actual and effective default policy values for the most recent supported versions of Windows.
 Default values are also listed on the policy’s property page.

 |Default Domain Policy||Administrators|

 |Default Domain Controller Policy||Administrators|

 |Stand-Alone Server Default Settings||Administrators|